How Can You Tell Whether You're Losing Bone Density?

 Fractures are the most common signs that you are suffering from deteriorating bone density.

-People with normal bone density can suffer from bone fractures.
+People with normal bone density can suffer from bone fractures or other aches and pains.
 However, if you have had multiple fractures within a relatively short time, say in the past two years, then that could be telltale signs that your bones are not as healthy as they should be.